elkowar/eww/docs/content/main/_index.md

 +++

-Eww (ElKowar's Wacky Widgets, pronounced with sufficient amounts of disgust) Is a widgeting system made in [rust](https://www.rust-lang.org/), which let's you create your own widgets simmilarly to how you can in AwesomeWM.
+Eww (ElKowar's Wacky Widgets, pronounced with sufficient amounts of disgust) Is a widgeting system made in [rust](https://www.rust-lang.org/), which let's you create your own widgets similarly to how you can in AwesomeWM.
 The key difference: It is independent of your window manager!

 Configured in XML and themed using CSS, it is easy to customize and provides all the flexibility you need!